asmtamim/asmtamim/README.md

 <h2 align="center">I'm Tamim.
 An Aspiring ASP.NET Software Developer. </h2>

 <p align="justify">
 I am an ASP.NET Developer with a bachelor's degree in computer science, bringing 2 years of experience in ERP web applications and database development, focusing on the .NET framework and Microsoft SQL Server.
-Proficient in SQL, C#, .NET framework, and JavaScript (jQuery).
-I am skilled in Crystal Report and RDLC report development.
-I am also proficient in data cleaning, analysis, and visualizing through dashboards using Microsoft Excel and Power BI.
+Proficient in SQL, C#, .NET Framework, .NET Core, MVC architecture, and JavaScript (jQuery).
+I am skilled in Crystal Report and RDLC for report development.
 Motivated and dedicated, I am confident in contributing effectively to any team with my technical and communication skills.
 </p>

 <hr>